liqvidjs/liqvidjs.org/docs/reference/Player.md

-This class provides a GUI interface for playing ractives, resembling a traditional web video player.
+This class provides a GUI interface for playing liquid videos, resembling a traditional web video player.
 It is the main entry point to the library.

 ## Props {#props}